The record must be

 However, if non hand-held equipment is used, all users in the team would need to make an individual record.

 Record the full product name of the pesticide that you used.
-This is usually found below the warning statements at the top of the label and above the active ingredient information.
+This is usually found below the warning statements (signal headings) at the top of the label and above the active constituent information.
 A product name may include letters or numbers as part of its name and these must be recorded too.
 For example, 'glyphosate' is insufficient while 'Bloggs Glyphosate 360 Herbicide' would be correct.

-Aerial operators must also note the active constituent(s) in the product applied.
+Aerial operators must also record the active constituent(s) in the product applied.

 Name the situation in which you used the pesticide.
 For example,